LogoLogo

 • Note that quantity minimum and maximum limits can also be set up to help your pay run determine when a unit should start or stop being measured.

-6. Set a custom rate or a Variable unit rate that will be associated with all employees using this pay run template.
+4. Set a custom rate or a System rate that will be associated with all employees using this pay run template.

-• Note that when opting to use a variable unit, you would also be able to apply factors to them in a pay run.
+• Note that when opting to use a system rate, you would also be able to apply factors to them in a pay run.
 This added flexibility is useful in cases where an employee's rate might be adjusted by factors.

 SARS Source codes